ianmicheal/SDL-1.2.1.3DC/Addons/SDL_mixer[tests]/examples/SDLmixer/readme.md

 ![C](https://img.shields.io/badge/Language-C-blue.svg)
 ![Platform](https://img.shields.io/badge/Platform-Dreamcast-green.svg)

-This project is an example of using **SDL 1.2** for joystick input and sprite animation on the Dreamcast.
+This project is an example of using **SDL 1.2.1.3DC[DREAMHAL]** for joystick input and sprite animation on the Dreamcast.
 It handles multiple input methods (analog stick, D-pad buttons), integrates audio playback using **SDL_mixer**, and renders sprites with smooth transitions.
 Built with Dreamcast support via KallistiOS, this project demonstrates the use of analog and digital controls in a gaming environment.

+### ✍️ Author

+**Ian Micheal**

 ## 🚀 Features